HPCI-Lab/yProv4SQA/artifacts/README.md

 To run Cypher queries, you need to install the yProv service and Neo4j database locally.
 To set up the environment (yProv service + Neo4j database), please follow the instructions in: [Running yProv service](./yProv_and_SQAaaS/yProv/README.md)

-Once the service is running locally, you will be able to perform the Cypher queries locally.
+Once the service is running locally, you will be able to perform the Cypher queries locally reported below.

 ## **Sample Neo4j Queries**